ichen-lab-ucsb/DeCatCounter/README.md

 * low_len: minimum length for final DNA variants.
 * hi_len: maximum length for final DNA variants.

-# ADD EXAMPLE OF BARCODE AND ADAPTER TEXT FILES!!!!!!!
-# ADD OUTPUT FOR EXAMPLE
-# MENTION STOP CODON

 # Dependencies
 The pipeline script was written to run on Unix-based systems, like Linux, Ubuntu, and MacOS.
 Windows 10 also has a [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/faq).

 To use the pipeline, first install [Python](https://www.python.org/downloads/).
 We recommend using the Anaconda distribution of python, and adding the Bioconda channel to Anaconda's package manager, conda.
 See the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for installation.

+To install the rest of dependencies needed (biopython, futures, python-Levenshtein, tabulate and pandas), download the file `requirements.txt` and run the following command from the directory it's located:

+`pip install -r requirements/txt`

-In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, both scripts must be placed in a directory that is in the user's PATH environment variable upon download.
+In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, the script must be placed in a directory that is in the user's PATH environment variable upon download.
 For example, for Unix/Linux users, scripts could be placed in `/usr/local/bin/` upon download.
 These files can be placed in that directory with the command:

 `cp /path/to/pipeline.sh /usr/local/bin/`